What is Reorder Point (ROP) System? – Formula, Example, and Calculations

 Definition

 Reorder Point is a popular inventory control method.
-The ROP system monitors your inventory levels and orders more when the level drops below a certain point.
+This system monitors your inventory levels and orders more when the level drops below a certain point.

 Reorder Point Formula